-- Chair of the State Association of the Jewish Communities Rheinland-Pfalz, Avadislav Avadiev
+- Avadislav Avadiev (Head of Federal Association of Jewish Communities Rhineland-Palatinate)

-Coordinator for the City of Speyer: Matthias Nowack (Head of the Department of Culture, Marketing and Communication)
+City of Speyer: Matthias Nowack (Head of Department 3, Culture, Tourism, Education and Sports)

-Coordinator for the City of Worms: Volker Gallé (Cultural Coordinator)
+City of Worms: Dr. David Maier (Cultural Coordinator)

-The Association, together with the network of the Federal State, Ministries, asministartions, cities, institutions, scientific institutes and museums, educational institutions, associations, and interested private citizens as well as representatives from the public, political, cultural life, nationally and internationally, will continue to develop, coordinate and prepare a more consistent presentation of the Jewish heritage in the ShUM-cities and plan projects as well as certain measures.
+The Association, including institutions of the Federal State, Ministries, cities' administrations, universities, research institutes, museums, educational institutions and interested private citizens as well as representatives from the public, political, cultural life, nationally and internationally, will continue to develop, coordinate and prepare a more consistent presentation of the Jewish heritage in the ShUM-Sites and plan projects as well as certain measures.

 One priority of the Association is the development of the Managementplan, which forms together with the nomination dossier the World Heritage application forwarded to UNESCO in 2020.